 Applying for a Place

-Please complete the application here.
-The deadline for applications is 5pm Friday 14th August 2020.
+The deadline for applications was 5pm Friday 14th August 2020.
+Applications have now closed.

 Please contact us if you have any questions about the course, or any concerns about your participation or your application: firstname.lastname@example.org